Overview of Illinois Taxes

 If you have more than one job, you’ll need to split your allowances between your jobs.
-Say you have two jobs.
-You can’t claim the same allowances with more than one employer in a single tax year.
-So, you could divide your allowances between the two jobs on the W-4 you give to each employer.
-Alternatively, you could claim all your allowances with one job and none with the other.
+Say you have two jobs: You can’t claim the same allowances with more than one employer in a single tax year.
+So, you could divide your allowances between the two jobs on the W-4 you give to each employer, or you could claim all your allowances with one job and none with the other.
 If you double-claim allowances while holding more than one job, you’ll owe more money at tax time.

 How You Can Affect Your Illinois Paycheck

 If you want more money in your Illinois paycheck, aside from asking for a raise, you can also work overtime if your job allows it.
 Other forms of supplemental wages you can seek include bonuses, commission, stock options and prizes.
 Supplemental wages are taxed at the same rate as regular income in Illinois.

 Sometimes, getting a smaller paycheck pays off.
-You can set aside more money from getting taxed by making pre-tax contributions to a 401(k), FSA or HSA, allow you to make pre-tax contributions.
+Some accounts, like a 401(k), FSA or HSA, allow you to make pre-tax contributions.
 That means the money comes out of your paycheck before income taxes do.
-So while making those contributions will decrease your take-home pay, stashing cash in a tax-advantaged vehicle like a 401(k) means the money will grow tax-free.
-In the case of the FSA and HSA, your money is there for you to spend on medical expenses and isn’t taxed before it hits your FSA or HSA account.
+So while making those contributions will decrease your take-home pay, stashing cash in one of these tax-advantaged accounts means the money will grow tax-free.
+In the case of the FSA and HSA, your money is there for you to spend on medical expenses.

-Some people have a lot of income that comes from non-work sources like investments.
-If that’s the case, the amount your employer withholds from your paychecks might not be enough, leaving you with a big tax bill.
-You can always fill out a new W-4 form and request that your employer withhold an additional amount from each of your paychecks.
-You can also pay estimated tax every quarter to cover your bases with the IRS.
+If you have a lot of income that comes from non-work sources, like investments, the amount your employer withholds from your paychecks might not be enough to avoid ending up with a big tax bill.
+In this scenario, you may wish to fill out a new W-4 form and request that your employer withhold an additional amount from each of your paychecks.
+You can also pay estimated taxes every quarter to cover your bases with the IRS.